redlab/yaml-props/README.md

 Note: all elements are optional
 * The *location* field defines the directory relative to modules project.build.outputDirectory.
 * The *type* field can have any value it will always be a property file.
 Except for value xml then the property file is exported as xml.
 * the *files* is a map that optionally defines in which files certain properties end up.
-Properties with that have a key that conforms to a key in this map will end up in a file that is defined by the value in this map.
+Properties that have a key, that conforms to a key in *files*, will end up in a file that is defined by the value.
 When a key is not in this map, the key itself will be used as property file name.

 Example properties yaml file.